Unboxed-Software/solana-course/content/compressed-nfts.md

 5. Each branch is then hashed together
 6. Continually climb the tree and hash adjacent branches together
 7. Once at the top of the tree, a final ”root hash” is produced
-8. Store the root hash on chain as a verifiable proof of the data within each leaf
+8. Store the root hash onchain as a verifiable proof of the data within each leaf
 9. Anyone wanting to verify that the data they have matches the “source of truth” can go through the same process and compare the final hash without having to store all the data on-chain

 One problem not addressed in the above is how to make data available if it can’t be fetched from an account.
-Since this hashing process occurs on chain, all the data exists in the ledger state and could theoretically be retrieved from the original transaction by replaying the entire chain state from origin.
+Since this hashing process occurs onchain, all the data exists in the ledger state and could theoretically be retrieved from the original transaction by replaying the entire chain state from origin.
 However, it’s much more straightforward (though still complicated) to have an **indexer** track and index this data as the transactions occur.
 This ensures there is an off-chain “cache” of the data that anyone can access and subsequently verify against the onchain root hash.

 This process is *very complex*.
 We’ll cover some of the key concepts below but don’t worry if you don’t understand it right away.
 We’ll talk more theory in the state compression lesson and focus primarily on application to NFTs in this lesson.
 You’ll be able to work with cNFTs by the end of this lesson even if you don’t fully understand every piece of the state compression puzzle.